Laura Baber - email@example.com

 Alison Grove - firstname.lastname@example.org

-Alison is an ordained elder in the Susquehanna Conference-UMC, currently serving the Friends in Faith Parish in the Scranton-Wilkes Barre District.
-Previously, she served churches in Hallam, Curwensville, Millersburg and Sugar Creek, all in the Susquehanna Conference.
+Alison is an ordained elder in the Susquehanna Conference-UMC, currently serving in Hancock NY.
+Previously, she served churches in Hemlock Grove/ Greentown/Sterling, Hallam, Curwensville, Millersburg and Sugar Creek, all in the Susquehanna Conference.

 Alison is passionate about helping people grow in their spiritual journey of faith and the connection between church and community.
 Her philosophy for ministry follows the model found in Acts 6: being devout in prayer, engaging in service for the proclamation of the Word, equipping the congregation for ministry, and developing leadership through guidance and service.